karaokemugen/karaokemugen-server/README.md

 This is the online server component of Karaoke Mugen.

-It allows for creation of local tunnels to reach isolated Karaoke Mugen instances.
+For now it allows to :

+- Publish instance IP addresses to a domain name KM Server listens to (ex. kara.moe) so people who go to kara.moe are redirected to their local network's KM App instance.
+- Offer access to the karaoke database online through an API similar to KM App.
+Also serves associated files.
+- More to come, check issues.

 With a bit of time, it'll allow us to centralize stats from many Karaoke Mugen instances.

 ## Installation

-Make sure node and yarn are up to dat
+Make sure node and yarn are up to date

-* node 8.10 or later
+- node 10.13.0 or later
-* yarn 1 or later
+- yarn 1 or later
-* PostgreSQL 10
+- PostgreSQL 10

 Clone this repository and install dependencies